-The American traders entered the Kuskokwim basin after 1867 and also made several attempts at finding a navigable channel into the Kuskokwim River from the bay.
-They had better luck descending the river using small Native crafts to Warehouse Creek to wait for ships loaded with trade goods and provisions so that they could transport them upstream.
-Warehouse Creek is located in the lower reaches of the Kuskokwim River at its confluence with Kuskokwim Bay.
+River at its confluence with Kuskokwim Bay.
 Sometime between 1870 and 1884, the Alaska Commercial Company constructed a storage building near the mouth of Warehouse Creek to house the goods sent there by ocean.
-The Alaska Commercial Company sent the ship Dora to Kuskokwim Bay each year and its load would be lightered to shore for holding until these goods were transported upstream on small scows.
+The Alaska Commercial Company sent the ship Dora to Kuskokwim Bay each year and its load would be moved to shore for holding until these goods were transported upstream on small scows.

-Toward the end of the 1800's some new attempts were made to enter the mouth of the Kuskokwim River.
+Toward the end of the 1800's, new attempts were made to enter the mouth of the Kuskokwim River.
 In 1885, Moravian missionaries anchored a chartered schooner from San Francisco not far from the storage building at Warehouse Creek in Kuskokwim Bay.
 This boat was loaded with lumber and supplies to build a mission.
 They also offloaded a thirty-five foot sailboat from the schooner, the Bethel Star, and used it to transport the materials from the bay to the mouth of the Kuskokwim River and then upstream to the present site of Bethel, constructing the first Moravian mission building on the river.
 In 1889, the first ocean-going vessel to enter the river was the 636-ton ship, the Albatross, which ascended the river about forty miles.
 Before 1910, the 1,923-ton ocean-going vessel Leelanaw was taken up the Kuskokwim River to an island located about forty miles downstream from Bethel.

 Steamboats appeared on the Upper Kuskokwim River early in the twentieth century.
 One of the first steamboats on the Kuskokwim River belonged to the trader Edward Lind.
-In 1901 he ascended the river in his steamboat as far as the South Fork of the Kuskokwim River.
-More boats were moved to the river to supply miners at the new camps of Ophir and Iditarod.
+In 1901, he ascended the river in his steamboat as far as the South Fork of the Kuskokwim River.
+More boats were sailed from other places in Alaska to the river to supply miners at the new camps of Ophir and Iditarod.
 The Hattie B. was placed on the river at Bethel in 1906 and made the trip to McGrath near the mouth of the Takotna River.
 This steamer made subsequent trips to McGrath transporting freight destined for the Innoko region.
 In 1908, the Hattie B. transported about forty tons of freight to the Takotna River where the load was transferred to a smaller steamer destined for Takotna.
 Other steamboats and schooners were placed on the river during this time to support travel and trade to the region.
 The Kuskokwim Commercial Company transported about 150 tons of freight in 1909 aboard the steamers Quickstep and Victoria to its posts at Georgetown, Takotna, and The Forks.
-In 1910, the steamboat May D, draft of four feet and a cargo of thirty-five tons, ascended the Kuskokwim River 650 miles from Bethel to Nikolai (located on the South Fork of
+In 1910, the steamboat May D, draft of four feet and a cargo of thirty-five tons, ascended the Kuskokwim River 650 miles from Bethel to Nikolai (located on the South Fork of the Kuskokwim River).
+Still, development of the transportation system on the Kuskokwim River was limited due to navigational hazards entering the river from the bay.